AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 | convOtherYearFormat                   | The date format of other years than this year on the conversation list.
 The default format is "MMM dd, yyyy" in the English context.    |

-EaseSystemMsgConfig provides the following property:
+ChatUIKitSystemMsgConfig provides the following property:

 | Property                                    | Description                                                           |
 | -------------------------------------- | ---------------------------------------------------------------- |
 | useDefaultContactInvitedSystemMsg      | Whether to enable the system message function: <br/> (Default) - true： Yes  <br/> - false： No                                        |

-EaseMultiDeviceEventConfig provides the following properties:
+ChatUIKitMultiDeviceEventConfig provides the following properties:

 | Property                                    | Description            |
 |--------------------------------------|-------------------|